Azure-Samples/azure-sql-db-openai/README.md

 ## Find similar articles by calculating cosine distance

-The third script `./vector-embeddings/03-find-similar-articles.sql` starts invoking OpenAI to get the vector embeddings of an arbitrary text.

 Make sure to have an Azure OpenAI [embeddings model](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/models#embeddings-models) deployed and make sure it is using the `text-embedding-ada-002` model.

 Once the Azure OpenAI model is deployed, it can be called from Azure SQL database using [sp_invoke_external_rest_endpoint](https://learn.microsoft.com/sql/relational-databases/system-stored-procedures/sp-invoke-external-rest-endpoint-transact-sql), to get the embedding vector for the "the foundation series by isaac asimov", text, for example, using the following code (make sure to replace the `<your-api-name>` and `<api-key>` with yout Azure OpenAI deployment):